 If you’ve never had one, Old Cuban is a cocktail similar to a mojito or French 75, but better.
-The Old Cuban, is a cocktail created by Mixologist Audrey Saunders at the Pegu Club in New York City.
-Typically made with a dark rum instead of a white rum (as used in a classic mojito), an Old Cuban is topped with a sparkling wine or champagne–ahh, what’s not to love.
+The Old Cuban is a cocktail created by Mixologist Audrey Saunders at the Pegu Club in New York City.
+Typically made with a dark rum instead of a white rum (as used in a classic mojito), an Old Cuban is topped with a sparkling wine or champagne–ahh, what’s not to love?

 When you break it down a bit, the name “Old Cuban” is somewhat fitting.
-A drink that is slightly more refined, complex, and sophisticated the more simple ones it’s compared to.
-Classy, yet refreshing, this is an ideal choice for those looking for something summery and light, but more memorable.In my version of this classic cocktail I replace mint with basil, drawing on the earthy tones of one of my most favorite herbs.
+A drink that is slightly more refined, complex, and sophisticated than the more simple ones it’s compared to.
+Classy, yet refreshing, this is an ideal choice for those looking for something summery and light, but more memorable.In my version of this classic cocktail, I replace mint with basil, drawing on the earthy tones of one of my most favorite herbs.
 Champagne (another favorite of mine) is a standard way to finish an Old Cuban.
 But prosecco is also a great less expensive choice in its place and it has a nice crispness that works well in this drink.
-Cava, for those that know it (or can find it), is also a good inexpensive choice for this fun warm weather new favorite.
+Cava, for those that know it (or can find it), is also a good inexpensive choice for this fun warm-weather new favorite.